The Church Plans for Special Needs Emergencies

 ______I will write a request

-The Federal Emergency Management Agency, Department of Homeland Security, Red Cross and other agencies have programs to assist places of worship prepare for disasters encountered not only in their location, but to assist in the community.
+The Federal Emergency Management Agency has started a program to assist places of worship prepare for disasters encountered not only in their location, but to assist in the community.
 Churches can and should make sure that people with disabilities are included in these plans.

 Please note that for best effectiveness, these actions require preparation.
 If you wait until a disaster happens, they may not help in the way they could have.